CLOSE-UP: Recording Connection

 "When I was making the video it occurred to me that I'm not telling anyone anything new.
 And when I explain to people how to do it on their own, it boils down to being focused on what you want and finding a correspondence course on what you want to get into, and if you can't find one, at least gather as much relevant information on the subject as you can.
 You can go to your local public library and get lots of information, and the government has a slew of correspondence courses that are free also.
 This is where you gather information that will impress your mentor, then we tell you how to find a mentor."

 Petulla feels that if you are motivated to follow these steps, you have the kind of motivation you need to succeed.
-Entertainment Connection is constantly being flooded with new business contacts on a daily basis–so there is a constant stream of opportunities at hand for his clients, as well as plenty of evidence that the apprenticeship (externship) concept is welcome one in the business world.
-CC's internet site is also flooded with inquiries for apprentices from countries around the world.
+Entertainment Connection is constantly being flooded with new business contacts on a daily basis–so there is a constant stream of opportunities at hand for his clients, as well as plenty of evidence that the externship concept is welcome one in the business world.
+CC's internet site is also flooded with inquiries for externs from countries around the world.
 "I've got people in studios in Australia and New Zealand, and suddenly we're really big in Canada.
 The ultimate thing that we're trying to do is to get the word out that this method works."

 For those who cannot pay a fee to Entertainment Connection, Petulla asks them to pledge a month's future dream career salary toward a charitable fund he sponsors to support industry legends that have fallen on hard times in later years.